Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Step 4 - Deploy the cluster

-holu@<your_host>:~# kubectl apply -f inputmanifest.yml
+holu@<your_host>:~# kubectl apply -f inputmanifest.yml -n claudie

-inputmanifest.claudie.io/kubernetes-hetzner created
+inputmanifest.claudie.io/multi-cloud-k8s created

-holu@<your_host>:~# kubectl get inputmanifest
+holu@<your_host>:~# kubectl get inputmanifest -n claudie

 NAME STATUS

-kubernetes-hetzner IN_PROGRESS
+multi-cloud-k8s IN_PROGRESS

-holu@<your_host>:~# kubectl get inputmanifest
+holu@<your_host>:~# kubectl get inputmanifest -n claudie

 NAME STATUS

-Step 5 - Access the cluster
+Step 5 - Access the Cluster

 The kubeconfig will be saved to a Secret object in the claudie namespace.